simonfongnt/AlgoPlayground/lib/model/README.md

 # Model Thread Modules

-Model Trainning modules are located in this folder `lib/model/`.
+Model Training modules are located in this folder `lib/model/`.
 > 3. model training code at `lib/model/`
 >     - e.g. `lib/model/KERAS_NN_SAMPLE.py`

 Model Thread handles import of these modules by `model module` command.
-For more infomation, Use `model module help` or read this (pending).
+For more infomation, Use `model help` or read this (pending).

 Basically, class `Raw` and `Create` are essential during the development.